Akshi-X/Aegis2.0/README.md

 liveness failing should restart the container, readiness failing should only stop traffic being routed to it.

-You can also exercise both from the frontend landing page at http://localhost:5173, which calls `/health` and renders the raw response.

 ---

 ## Environment variables